praekelt/feersum-nlu-api-wrappers/docs/IntentClassifiersApi.md

 Train/update the classifier online with the samples provided.

 Train/update the classifier online with the samples provided.
 This operation is more efficient than a full re-train.
-Returns the samples added to the model.
+Returns the samples added to the instance.

 ### Example
 ```python